JosephTheExperiment/gyst/gyst docs/cli details/Subcommands.md

 # uninstall
 - Description => Uninstalls libraries.
 - Args:
-	- name.. => One or more libraries names.
+	- name.. => Libraries names.
 ---
 # update
 - Description => Updates libraries.
 - Args:
-	- names/versions(conan required).. => One or more libraries names and versions.
+	- name/version(conan required).. => Libraries names and versions.
 ---
 # add
 - Description => Adds one or more source/header files, directories, modules, or libraries.
 - Args:
-	- names, names/versions(conan required).. => One or more names and versions (in case of adding libraries) for the type specified.
+	- name.., name/version(conan required):linking.. => Names for the type specified, or in the case of adding libraries names, version, and linking settings.
 - Flags:
 	- -t, --type: {s, h, dir, mod, lib} => Specifies a type to add.
 - Options:
+	- --linking: {static, shared/dynamic} = static => Specifies the way to link and build the libraries installed.
 	- --to: path = "./" => Specifies a directory to add to.
-	=> If the directory specified dosen't exist thin it will create it.
+	=> If the directory specified dosen't exist thin it will create it, and this flags does nothing for adding libraries.
 	- -f, --force => Add, or replace without asking for confirmation.
 ---
 # delete
 - Description => Deletes one or more source/header files, directories, modules, or libraries.
 - Args:
-	- names, names/versions(conan required).. => One or more names and versions (in case of adding libraries) for the type specified.
+	- name.. => Names for the type specified.
 - Flags:
 	- -t, --type: {s, h, dir, mod, lib} => Specifies a type to delete.
 - Options:
-	- --to: path = "./" => Specifies a directory to delete from.
+	- --from: path = "./" => Specifies a directory to delete from.
-	=> If the directory specified dosen't exist thin it will create it.
+	=> If the directory specified have anything inside it thin ask for confirmation to delete it.
 	- -f, --force => Delete without asking for confirmation.
 ---
 # set